A Few Travelling Tips

 Battery-Powered Vehicles Prohibited

-Please note that Canadian North cannot accept small lithium battery-powered vehicles in checked baggage, as carry-on items, or as cargo shipments due to numerous safety concerns associated with the batteries in these devices.
+Please note that Canadian North cannot accept small lithium battery-powered vehicles in checked baggage or as carry-on items due to numerous safety concerns associated with the batteries in these devices.
+Please check with your local cargo office for more information about how to ship these items as fully-regulated Dangerous Goods via our cargo services.

 Examples of small lithium battery-powered vehicles include: